Build your Bulletproof Workspace from scratch or get the template.

 Quarters are nicely viewed and easily opened from a Gallery with no card preview and the Timeframe property visible.
 If you added a Progress property to average your Objectives, be sure to make that visible.
 A secondary Table view makes administration easy.

 Your master databases are most useful when formatted and filtered for contextual dashboards.
 The templates of your Buckets and Projects databases create dashboards.
-Additionally, a "homepage" offers a high-level perspective and quick access to common items, while individual dashboards tailor information for each team member.
+Additionally, a ""homepage"" offers a high-level perspective and quick access to common items, while individual dashboards tailor information for each team member.

 Your homepage displays information that's relevant to, and regularly accessed by, the bulk of your team.
 That includes quick links to your master databases, along with filtered views of frequented databases.

 Your brand name works well for the title.
-You might also consider "Control Center," "Mission Control" or simply "Homepage."
+You might also consider ""Control Center,"" ""Mission Control"" or simply ""Homepage.""

 For the icon, use your logo, the icon from your website, or a graphic that illustrates the page title.